SyncfusionExamples/Xamarin-pdf-viewer-new-features-2019-vol-3/README.md

 # Xamarin-pdf-viewer-new-features-2019-vol-3
-This repository contains the demos for new features and enhancements included in Syncfusion PDF Viewer for Xamarin.Forms with 2019 Volume 3 release.
+This repository contains the demos for new features and enhancements included in Syncfusion&reg; PDF Viewer for Xamarin.Forms with 2019 Volume 3 release.